AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 yarn
 ```

-### Setting up typedef for connecting to parachain
+### Setting up typedef for Connecting to a Parachain

-To connect to parachain with websocket, type definitions, typedef in short, is used to encode data for communication. `chainTypes.ts` manages the manifest of the types of data that will be shared between the parachain and the indexer.
-As Astar.js goes through an upgrade of type definitions, `chainTypes.ts` has to be updated with the latest typedefs to be fully able to connect to parachain.
+To connect to a parachain with websocket, type definitions, or typedef for short, are used to encode data for communication. `chainTypes.ts` manages the manifest of the types of data that will be shared between the parachain and the indexer.
+As Astar.js goes through an upgrade of type definitions, `chainTypes.ts` will need to be updated with the latest typedefs to be able to fully connect to parachains.

 ```ts
 import type { OverrideBundleDefinition } from "@polkadot/types/types";